IsmaelKP2/splunk-otel-collector/examples/test_create-resource-att-from-body-match/readme.md

 # Create a resource attribute from a body match

 This example showcases how the collector can collect data from files and send it to Splunk Enterprise.
-A copy of the raw output is sent to a file in the otelcollector accessible with the command `docker-compose exec otelcollector cat /foo` .
+A copy of the raw output is sent to a file in the otelcollector accessible through `ls foo/filexport` .
 The example shows how you can create a resource attributes (resource scope) from a body match

 The example runs as a Docker Compose deployment.
 The collector can be configured to send logs to Splunk Enterprise.